norskeld/sigma/apps/docs/content/combinators/lookahead.md

 # lookahead

 `lookahead` combinator applies `parser` without consuming any input on success.
 On failure the failure is returned as is, with `pos` pointing to the deepest position reached, which yields more precise errors.
+On success everything `parser` [recovered][recover] is discarded, along with the input it consumed.

 ## Usage